WULM: WBLY-FM

-Now WDHT (Hot 102.9), WBLY-FM was founded in 1958 and broadcast at 102.9 on the dial.
+Now WDHT (Hot 102.9), WBLY-FM was founded in 1958 and broadcast on 102.9 MHz.
 It was a simulcast of WBLY from 1958–1979 and played the same middle of the road format as WBLY.
 It was also owned by Champion City Broadcasting.
 In 1979 they changed the call letters to WAZU ("FM-103 The Zoo...From A to Z to You") and stopped simulcasting WBLY and began playing adult contemporary music aimed at the Dayton audience.
 At that time it was licensed to Springfield and had the same studios as WBLY.
 In the late 1980s, one of the principal owners died.
 The heirs had the station appraised and found it to be worth millions of dollars.
 The station went on the market and was sold to Osborne Communications.
-From 1988–1995 the station competed fiercely with WTUE-FM but in 1995 it was sold to Great Trails Broadcasting and its call letters were changed to WING and it played classic rock from 1995–2001.
+From 1988–1995 the station competed fiercely with WTUE-FM but in 1995 it was sold to Great Trails Broadcasting and its callsign was changed to WING and it played classic rock from 1995–2001.
 It was known as WING-FM and had the same format until 2001 when it was sold to Radio One and changed to its current call sign WDHT and its urban format, "Blazin Hip Hop and R&B".
 Mainline Broadcasting took over the station in 2007.

-The WING call letters are still in use (and were in use before WING-FM) by "ESPN Radio 1410".
+The callsign WING is still in use (and were in use before WING-FM) by "ESPN Radio 1410".